d-morrison/IntroStatActivities/_book/01-A01-martian-alphabet.md

 \vspace{.5in}

-**17. Is it *likely* that we could see our class results just by chance if everyone was just guessing?
+17.	**Is it *likely* that we could see our class results just by chance if everyone was just guessing?
 Explain your reasoning.**

 \vspace{.5in}